CC3002-Metodologias/final-reality-dodii/README.md

 repetition adding more time to it.
 Aside from that, the rest of the tests are pretty straightforward, consisting mostly on constructors and equals/hashcode tests.

-There are, of course, a set of test classes for the weapons of the game, acting in a similar way to the character's testing classes explained above.
+Lastly, there are, of course, a set of test classes for the model's weapons, built in a similar way to the character's testing classes explained before.
+They are pretty straightforwad too, so it won't be necessary to explain further.

 # Deployment